Federal Annual Summary and Transmittal of U.S. Information Returns

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 1096 from the Internal Revenue Service in April 2022.

 The IRS and most states require corporations to file an income tax return, with the exact filing requirements depending on the type of company.

 Sole proprietorships or disregarded entities like LLCs are filed on Schedule C (or the state equivalent) of the owner's personal income tax return, flow-through entities like S Corporations or Partnerships are generally required to file an informational return equivilent to the IRS Form 1120S or Form 1065, and full corporations must file the equivalent of federal Form 1120 (and, unlike flow-through corporations, are often subject to a corporate tax liability).

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Federal Form 1096

-We have a total of nine past-year versions of Form 1096 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form 1096 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: